Basics of Working in the Philippines for Foreigners.

 (Special Note to my “I Have My Rights” US citizen compatriots.
 You do NOT have most of the “rights” you have grown up within the USA.
 When you chose to live here you gave up most of your constitutional rights.
 Think twice about moving here or trying to be employed here if you can’t get your head around this concept.
 Living and working in the Philippines is NOT for everyone, trust me.)

 If you are living in the Philippines on some sort of permanent visa, like a 13 series visa or an SRRV, feel free to skip down to the next major section, Philippines Alien Employment Permit (AEP).

 You already have the right to work in the Philippines … but not yet the permission.

 If you are a foreigner outside the Philippines, or here in the Philippines on a non-permanent residency visa, you must first gain the right to work here by beginning the process of getting a

 A foreign national (not on some form of permanent residency visa) wishing to work in the Philippines must obtain a work visa (9G).

 This “9(g)” is a Philippine working visa for foreigners entering the Philippines to engage in a lawful occupation.

 As a general rule, the company doing the hiring must show that the services of the alien are indispensable to the management, operation, administration, or control of a local or locally based firm.

-The company who proves this employee is essential must be the one to petition the Philippine Bureau of Immigration (BI) to issue this visa to their proposed employee.
+The company that proves this employee is essential must be the one to petition the Philippine Bureau of Immigration (BI) to issue this visa to their proposed employee.

-In many ways this process is roughly analogous to the US H1 family of working visas, which allow foreigners to come to the US and work because they posses special skills, such as language abilities, which are difficult or impossible to find on the US labor market.
+In many ways, this process is roughly analogous to the US H1 family of working visas, which allow foreigners to come to the US and work because they possess special skills, such as language abilities, which are difficult or impossible to find on the US labor market.